 VA Mortgage (Veterans Assistance)

-The VA loan program is a government mortgage program backed by U.S. Department of Veterans Affairs and provides a number of home ownership opportunities with $0 payment needed.
-The government backed VA loan is available only to active duty military personal, honorably discharged vets and their widows.
-VA and USDA are the only two first time buyer programs that allow 100% financing in the U.S. today.
+The VA loan program is a government mortgage program backed by the U.S. Department of Veterans Affairs and provides a number of homeownership opportunities with $0 payment needed.
+The government-backed VA loan is available only to active-duty military personnel, honorably discharged vets and their widows.
+VA and USDA are the only two first-time buyer programs that allow 100% financing in the U.S. today.

 - VA home loans offer some of the lowest mortgage rates available today.

-- Home seller can pay buyers allowable VA closing costs.
+- The home seller can pay buyers allowable VA closing costs.

 - If you have VA entitlement, this is without a doubt the best home financing option for you.
 Check out this post to learn more about 100% VA Home Loan.

-Buyer that have questions about a specific 2016 first time buyer program, or how to apply can submit the short Info Request Form on the right side of this page.
-Mobile phone users can find the Info Request at the bottom on this page.
+Buyers that have questions about a specific program, or how to apply can submit the short Info Request Form on this page.
 You can also call us Mon-Sunday at ph: 800-743-7556.